 Ridership was down in 2019 as a result of a fare increase (fare increased generally are followed by a temporary decline in ridership) and increased mobility options for discretionary riders.
 Transportation Network Companies such as Uber and Lyft are in the area and have become an option for some discretionary users.
-However; as more riders adjust to the prince increase and use the bus to access employment and school, modest fixed route ridership growth of one percent per year is projected through 2020, with paratransit anticipating a similar growth rate also.
+However; as more riders adjusted to the price increase and used the bus to access employment and school, modest fixed route ridership growth was showing to start 2020, with paratransit showing a similar growth rate.
+However; the COVID19 pandemic erased these trends.
+It will take a while for ridership to return therefore; we are showing a modest increase of 1% per year.